In Exercises 33–40, use the given probability value to determine ... | Channels for Pearson+

 Hypothesis Testing

 Hypothesis testing is a statistical method used to make inferences about population parameters based on sample data.
-It involves formulating a null hypothesis (H0) and an alternative hypothesis (H1), then using sample data to calculate a test statistic and corresponding p-value.
-The results help determine whether to reject the null hypothesis in favor of the alternative, based on the significance level and the p-value.
+It involves formulating a null hypothesis (H0) and an alternative hypothesis (H1), then using sample data to determine whether to reject H0 in favor of H1.
+The process includes calculating the p-value and comparing it to the significance level to assess the validity of the hypotheses.

 Recommended video: